dB-Ryzen/mAYHEM/Updating-Firmware.md

 The PortaPack has its own firmware, which needs to be flashed into the HackRF One SPI flash.
 Until you program the HackRF with the PortaPack-enhanced firmware, the PortaPack display will be blank and the controls will be non-responsive.

+Please note that you can't brick the HackRF, unless you physically damage the hardware somehow.
+The HackRF microcontroller contains ROM USB DFU bootloader code that can't be erased.
+So even if your firmware update goes horribly wrong, you will be able to reload code via this USB bootloader.
+For information on how to do this, see below: "Restoring HackRF Firmware".

 ## Tools

 If you're using Windows, you get [your own set of instructions](Updating-Firmware-Windows)!